hodyroff/scs-training/cluster-stacks.md

 ## 5. Components and Responsibilities

-Cluster Stacks use CAPI as the foundational tool which provides declarative APIs to manage the lifecycle of Kubernetes clusters.
+Cluster Stacks extend CAPI as the foundational tool which provides declarative way to manage the lifecycle of Kubernetes clusters.
 CAPI breaks responsibilities across several core controller types, each handling a distinct layer of concern.
 It is responsible for defining the core cluster objects and their reconciliation logic.